-The pump inlet is located on the end farthest from the motor.
+The pump inlet is located on the end nearest the motor, except on Model M51 - in which case it is farthest form the motor.
 The discharge or "outlet" can be on the top, side, or bottom depending on the model and construction of the pump.
-Normal discharge position is on top.
+Normal discharge position is located on top in horizontal configurations, or in line with vertically mounted configurations.